2023 Best Music Schools in Virginia

 After completing their degree, music graduates from Virginia Tech carry an average student debtload of $27,500.

 Out of the 13 schools in Virginia that were part of this year’s ranking, University of Virginia - Main Campus landed the # 2 spot on the list.
-Located in the small suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.
+Located in the suburb of Charlottesville, University of Virginia is a public college with a fairly large student population.

-Out of the 13 schools in Virginia that were part of this year’s ranking, James Madison University landed the # 3 spot on the list.
-JMU is a fairly large public school located in the small city of Harrisonburg.
+A rank of #3 on this year’s list means James Madison University is a great place for music students.
+JMU is a very large public school located in the city of Harrisonburg.

 While working on their degree, music majors at JMU accumulate an average of around $21,500 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $297.